-He moved his hands towards me as if to hold me there, and again asked me to listen to his story.
+He moved his hands towards me as if to hold me there by some invisible force, and again asked me to listen to his story.
 “I just got out of jail yesterday,” he said.
 “I was in for three months.
 My friends bought me beer to celebrate…but, I couldn’t even get drunk…

 “My mother threw me out onto the streets when I was fourteen because I didn’t get on with her boyfriend, and that’s where I grew up.
 I went to jail because I got into a fight defending a friend, but I was hoping to die so I could end the misery in my life.
 Now I’m back on the streets again… Tomorrow I have this opportunity of going for a job interview as a carpenter…and I want to go… I want to change my life for the better, but I don’t really know how.”